xw393/wangxiao.go/about/index.md

 ## Colophon

-This site is Hosting by [github pages](https://pages.github.com), and built with [Jekyll](https://github.com/mojombo/jekyll) using the theme available on [Gaston's github](https://github.com/gastonstat/gastonstat.github.io).
+This site is hosted by [github pages](https://pages.github.com), and built with [Jekyll](https://github.com/mojombo/jekyll) using the theme available on [Gaston's github](https://github.com/gastonstat/gastonstat.github.io).

 Unless specified otherwise, content on this site is licensed under a